taikedz/lenker/features.md

 # subdir/subfile.txt
 #%include ./other.txt

-# This will search relative to subdir/subfile.txt _only_ , and ignore INCLUDE_PATH
+# This will search relative to subdir/subfile.txt _only_ , and ignore LENKER_PATH
 ```

 ## Blobs and regexes